 We will cover all 92 counties in the State of Indiana

-The Faith-based Outreach Coordinator will work with the Office of Minority Health on reaching out to the faith-based communities to address COVID-19 messaging and vaccine hesitancy in their respective communities.
-This is an opportunity for places of worship and fellowship to support and strengthen families in their communities by helping to address hesitancy and resistance to COVID-19 vaccination and to address other underline barriers that may exist for the communities IDOH serves.
+The Faith-based Outreach Coordinator will work with the Office of Minority Health on reaching out to the faith-based communities to address health messaging in their respective communities.
+This is an opportunity for places of worship and fellowship to support and strengthen families in their communities by helping to address health barriers that may exist for the communities they serve.

-How to Address COVID-19 Vaccine Misinformation (CDC) https://www.cdc.gov/vaccines/covid-19/healthdepartments/addressing-vaccine-misinformation.html Faiths4Vaccines Resources https://faiths4vaccines.org
+- How to Address COVID-19 Vaccine Misinformation (CDC)

 We are all in this together.
-Working collaboratively with each other’s well-being in mind, we can make a difference and shine light in this darkness by getting vaccinated.
+Working collaboratively with each other’s well-being in mind, we can make a difference in the health of our communities.